 You might experience a spot here and there or blemishes across larger sections of your skin.
 Women might also get pimples on their necks around the time of their periods due to fluctuations in hormone levels.

 How to get rid of pimples on your neck

 Depending on when you’re developing pimples on your neck, how often and how long they last for, there are a few different acne treatment plans you might try out.
 Over-the-counter washes and cleansers with salicylic acid or benzoyl peroxide are good options to try if you find that you’re only breaking out on your neck every so often and it seems fairly mild.
 However, if you have persistent acne on your neck and these over-the-counter options aren’t working, you can try prescription acne treatments.

 Popular prescription acne treatments come in topical creams and lotions or oral tablets.
 The oral tablets are often antibiotics prescribed specifically to fight the bacteria that causes whiteheads and blackheads to become red, inflamed and possibly infected.

 Topical cream and lotions can be retinoids, antibiotics or azelaic acid.
 Retinoids like tretinoin and adapalene are particularly popular because they increase your skin cell turnover rate, shedding dead skin cells and revealing the fresher, younger skin beneath.
 Topical antibiotics like clindamycin are also commonly prescribed as a way to combat acne-causing bacteria.
-Azelaic acid has antibacterial properties and is a naturally occuring acid in certain yeasts, working to help exfoliate the skin and fight acne.
+Azelaic acid has antibacterial properties and is a naturally occurring acid in certain yeasts, working to help exfoliate the skin and fight acne.

 If over-the-counter options aren’t helping get rid of pimples on your neck, you can get clinically proven prescription acne treatments online through Rosemary.
 We have two types of acne treatment plans to help you sort out your acne once and for all.
 Start your online visit today.